fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	"He began the creation of man from clay, and made his progeny from a quintessence of fluid" (Quran 32:7-8)

-Thus, human beings have a fundamental attachment to the earth.

 While the creation of Eve is not described in detail, the Qur'an does make it clear that a "mate" was created with Adam, from the same nature and soul.
 "It is He Who created you from a single person, and made his mate of like nature, in order that he might dwell with her in love" (7:189).
 She is not mentioned by name in the Qur'an, but in Islamic tradition she is known as "Hawwa" (Eve).

 From these two individuals, generations of human beings have inhabited the earth.
 "Oh humankind!
 We created you from a single pair of a male and a female, and made you into nations and tribes, so that you may know each other (not that ye may despise each other).
 Verily the most honored among you in the sight of Allah is the who is the most righteous of you.
 And Allah has full knowledge and is well acquainted (with all things)" (49:13)